-Public Media's Role in Emergency Alert Services
+Public Media's Role in Emergency Services

-Through unique partnerships, public media stations customize their use of their infrastructure to support public safety in a variety of critical ways.
-Examples include equipping police cars with school blueprints when a crisis arises, providing access to 24/7 camera feeds for public safety challenges, connecting public safety agencies in real time and much more.
-Many stations serve as their states' primary Emergency Alert Service (“EAS”) hub for weather and AMBER alerts.
-Local public television and radio stations also send emergency alert text messages through broadcast equipment to cell phone subscribers, reaching citizens wherever they are, even when the power is out.
+CPB invests in building local station capacity to assist emergency service providers.
+These partnerships include providing access to 24/7 camera feeds for public safety challenges, connecting public safety agencies in real time, providing state governors a secure and resilient communications platform, and much more.
+Many stations serve as their states' primary Emergency Alert Service hub for weather and AMBER Alerts.
+Public media stations also send emergency alert text messages through broadcast equipment to cell phone subscribers, reaching people wherever they are, even when the power is out.

-- Alabama Public Television's (APT) microwave system serves as the backbone of Alabama's Emergency Alert System, distributing national, state and local emergency broadcast signals to all radio and television broadcasters throughout the state.
-APT is also the hub for Alabama's Amber Alert system to track missing children.
+- Alabama Public Television's (APT) microwave system serves as the backbone of Alabama's Emergency Alert System, distributing national, state, and local emergency broadcast signals to all radio and television broadcasters throughout the state.
+APT is also the hub for Alabama's AMBER Alert system to track missing children.

 - Vegas PBS provides a full range of Emergency Alert Services, including severe weather and civil alerts.
 It broadcasts geo-targeted alerts on behalf of the Department of Homeland Security's Personal Localized Alerting Network (PLAN) system, which provides instant message-style warnings to wireless providers and their subscribers.
 PLAN sends emergency alerts to mobile devices in the affected areas.

 - Maine Public broadcasting network makes its statewide spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
 The one-way closed communication system works even when internet connections are down and the power is out.